kwalczak80/Speedy-cars/README.md

 ### Fix

-This issue was resolved by excetuting command **python3 manage.py collectstatic** Solution was found on [Stack Overflow](https://stackoverflow.com/questions/36665889/collectstatic-error-while-deploying-django-app-to-heroku)
+This issue was resolved by excetuting command **python3 manage.py collectstatic**.
+The solution was found on [Stack Overflow](https://stackoverflow.com/questions/36665889/collectstatic-error-while-deploying-django-app-to-heroku)
 <hr>

 ### Issue

 An error related to the local variable referenced before assigment was showing on the screen

 ![Issue with local variable 'date'](docs/images/bugs/issue_with_local_variable_date.png)

 I checked the model and I discovered that **date** was missing apostrophes - ''

 ![Issue with local variable 'date' model view](docs/images/bugs/issue_with_local_variable_date_model_view.png)

 ### Fix